OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Experiments

 \paragraph{Outline Generation.}

-The outline serves as a critical intermediary in the process of article generation, with its quality exerting a direct impact on the coherence, logical consistency, and expressive clarity of the final article.
 We evaluate outline quality from the perspectives of structural soundness, logical consistency, and generative guidance.
-More details can be found in the Appendix \ref{appendix:autoeval_outline}.
-From Table \ref{table:outline_quality}, we notice that OmniThink achieves superior performance in structural soundness and logical consistency.
-This improvement can be attributed to the unique design of OmniThink's Concept Pool, which enables the LLMs to develop a more comprehensive and diverse understanding of the target topic during outline generation.
-Consequently, this facilitates better guidance for content production and enhances the overall structural coherence of the generated content.
-However, the logical consistency of the model showed only a marginal improvement compared to the baseline.
-This observation highlights a potential direction for future work, focusing on further enhancing logical consistency within the generation process.
+More evaluation details can be found in the Appendix \ref{appendix:autoeval_outline}.
+From Table \ref{table:outline_quality}, we notice that OmniThink achieves superior performance.
+This improvement can be attributed to the unique design of OmniThink's Conceptual Pool, which enables the LLMs to develop a more comprehensive and diverse understanding of the target topic during outline generation.